gnsuryan/WebLogic-SSL-Configuration/KeyStoreConfiguration.md

 ### Steps to create Identity and Trust Keystores for CA Signed Certificate using Java Keytool

-The following diagram shows the complete process of creating/requesting for a new SSL Certificate from a Certificate Authority and configuring them on the WebLogic Server.
+The following diagram shows the complete process of creating/requesting for a new TLS/SSL Certificate from a Certificate Authority and configuring them on the WebLogic Server.

 ![SSL Certificate Generation and Configuration Process](https://github.com/gnsuryan/WebLogic-SSL-Configuration/raw/master/images/Cert_Process.png)

 The following steps provide details on how each of the steps shown in the diagram is implemented.

-### Create a Keystore using keytool
+**1. Create a Keystore using keytool**

 ```
 keytool –keystore clientkeystore –genkey –alias client